top of page

 PhD Student

-Xiaoyan is in her first year of graduate studies in the Clinical Psychology program at McGill University.
+Xiaoyan is in her third year of graduate studies in the Clinical Psychology program at McGill University.
 She completed her Bachelor of Arts Honours Psychology degree in 2018 at McGill.
 Her research interest on understanding how one’s psychological well-being is affected by their socio-cultural identity and the intergroup context they live in has grown further as she worked in an intergroup laboratory experiment at McGill (under supervision of Dr. Taylor, Dr. Kachanoff and Dr. Kteily) and as a community researcher at the Black Community Resource Centre (BCRC) in Montreal after graduating from McGill.
 Under the supervision of Dr. Richard Koestner, she hopes to foster deep connections with community through conducting community-driven and community-based research examining the individual and systemic dynamics which impact the psychological well-being and mental health outcomes of marginalized and minority communities.

 James Avery